gnolang/ecosystem-fund-grants/README.md

 ## Application template

 * Name
-* Project name (if applicable)
-* Team member GitHub handles (if applicable)
+* GitHub handle
 * Email
 * Links to Twitter, website..etc.
 * The title of your grant submission (how do you want us to remember you 😊)
-* Grant type (from examples in Readme)- tinker, builder, researcher
+* Potential focus for the grant based on your expertise
 * A short description of what you are proposing (applies to all submissions)
 * What is the goal or the purpose of the proposed grant? (applies to all submissions)
 * Contributions, issues and pull requests made to Gno and Game of Realms (links please)
-* Why are you best suited/what is your background (or team’s if applicable) (applies to all submissions)?
+* Why are you best suited/what is your background for the team to review your profile
-* Milestones and overall time frame of your proposal
 * Your idea for fair funding of the proposal
 * What do you and the submission bring to the Gno.land platform and community?
-* Share any referrals or other projects you work with
+* Share any referrals or other projects you work with, and examples where you've already started contributing to the project!

 You can also email us at hello@tendermint.com with questions or if you've submitted and want to let us know!